-- Have an insight into the key strategic planning issues of a production business - Be familiar with basic tools and techniques for analyzing relevant issues - Acquire a total / systemic view of the productive business - Be able to design production systems (capacity, production location, production method, etc.) - Be able to recognize the environmental parameters that affect the design of production systems

-• Be familiar with the impacts of production on climate change
+- Have an insight into the key strategic planning issues of a production business - Be familiar with basic tools and techniques for analyzing relevant issues - Acquire a total / systemic view of the productive business - Be able to design production systems (capacity, production location, production method, etc.) - Be able to recognize the environmental parameters that affect the design of production systems - Be familiar with the impacts of production on climate change

 The course is designed to familiarize students with English, French or German terminology in their field of study and international environment.
-More information on the website of the Office of Foreign Languages of the University of Piraeus.